kemsguy7/kemsguy7/README.md

 Full-stack Web & Smart Contract Developer
 -------------------------------------------------------------

-I'm a passionate full-stack web developer with a growing expertise in blockchain development.
+I'm a passionate full-stack web developer and an open source contributor with a growing expertise in blockchain development.
 I love building innovative solutions and collaborating on exciting projects.

 * 🌍 I'm based in Nigeria
 * 💼 Currently available for remote jobs and startup collaborations